zdwvrp/CS-4320/lecture-labs/rw1-lab.md

     - For Linux**
 ```
     -- sudo -u postgres psql
-    create database augur;
+    create database chiefs;
-    create user augur with encrypted password 'mypass';
+    create user chiefs with encrypted password 'mypass';
-    grant all privileges on database augur to augur;
+    grant all privileges on database chiefs to chiefs;

 ```
     - For Mac OSX**